IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-BufferObjects.rst

     p3 = [ x3=m_points[9]  y3 z3 ] ( 3 * 3 = 9 )
     p4 = [ x5=m_points[15] y5 z5 ] ( 5 * 3 = 15 )

-There are other arrays to stock normal by points, normal by edges, color by points or color by cells, to short :
+There are other arrays to stock normal by points, normal by edges, color by points or color by cells:

 - Normal arrays contains normal vector (x,y,z)
 - normals.size = number of mesh points (respc cells)